Seven Ways to Avoid Drunk Driving and Get Home SafelyUpdated Dec. 25, 2020

 Stay where you are

 This may not seem like a particularly appealing prospect, but it is still far better than driving while drunk.
 If you are in somebody’s house, find a couch or a quiet place to put your head down and get some sleep.
 If you are out in a bar or a club, find a nearby motel.
 In the event that you are outside somewhere and do not have the money for a cab or a motel, find somewhere safe to rest or sleep off the alcohol.
-This may mean a rather uncomfortable night spent on a bench or in a bus stop, but it is a night that will soon be forgotten and hopefully, you will learn from the experience and plan your evening better next time around.
+This may mean a rather uncomfortable night spent on a bench or at a bus stop, but it is a night that will soon be forgotten and hopefully, you will learn from the experience and plan your evening better next time around.
 If you decide to drive yourself home, there may not be a next time.

 Never ride with a driver who has been drinking

 No person in their right mind would knowingly get into a vehicle with a driver who is intoxicated.
 Unfortunately, thousands of people die while being driven by drunk drivers every year in the United States.
 To protect yourself, you must establish a zero-tolerance policy towards riding with another driver who has been drinking.
-If your friend, family member or acquaintance has had anything to drink, or smells of alcohol, do not allow them to drive you – no matter how sober and competent they appear.
+If your friend, family member or acquaintance has had anything to drink or smells of alcohol, do not allow them to drive you – no matter how sober and competent they appear.

 In these situations, you must do your best to prevent them from driving altogether.
 If necessary, call their parents, siblings, or anybody else who can come and get them rather than allowing them to drive.
 You will not be able to live with yourself if you wake up the next day to find they have been killed, or killed somebody else, in a drunk driving collision.
 Remember: friends do not let friends drink and drive.